Skip navigation

 • Operating Cost: This largely depends on the rate you pay for electricity.
 In many places, although electric furnaces are very efficient, the cost of electricity is much higher than the cost of natural gas making them too expensive to run for some people.

 It’s good to have this basic information when considering a new furnace.
 But the most important thing is to get the help of a professional.
 Our team would be proud to help you navigate the possibilities so you can choose a furnace that best fits your home and your needs.
+If you’re also aiming to lower energy bills and improve performance, ask about how to make your furnace more efficient.

 Reach out to Mesaba Heating & Air Conditioning today for all your home furnace needs.